Biometris/FS-Datamodel/src/docs/files/index.md

 # FutureFoods Food Systems Data Model

-Aim is to create a harmonised data model.
+The aim is to establish a harmonised data model for structured collection of metadata on Food Systems indicators.

 ## Supply chain component hierarchy tree